TweakHub/TweakHub.github.io/README.md

 # TweakHub
 Xinamine patched tweaks for Dopamine and Palera1n!

-That repo support only rootless jb (No XinaA15 or something like that)

-*Make sure you have installed Xinamine and OldABI (Legacy Arm64e support) before use repo
+*Make sure you have installed Xinamine and OldABI (Legacy Arm64e support) before using my repo, or you have chance to got springloop*